juliogomez/netdevops/pyATS.md

 * execute('show version')
 * configure('no ip domain lookup')

-The output from these commands will be parsed by the system into structured data, so you can extract business-relevant data from them.
+The output from these commands will be parsed into structured data, so your systems can easily extract business-relevant data from them.

 ## <a name='Demos'></a>Demos

-Let's see it working.
+0k, let's see it working.

 The first thing you need to decide is _how_ you want to run pyATS: natively in your own system, or in a Docker container.